 About Our Behavior Center

-There is no other animal behavioral rehabilitation center like this in San Diego, making us the only hope for hundreds of our community’s most at-risk animals who would otherwise be unadoptable.
-What’s more, our center is one of only two in the country, allowing us to share these lifesaving practices with organizations nationwide.
+There is no other comprehensive animal behavior rehabilitation center like this in San Diego, making us the only hope for hundreds of our community’s most at-risk animals who would otherwise be unadoptable.
+What’s more, our center is one of just a few in the country, and we share our lifesaving practices with organizations nationwide.

 44 dog habitats, specifically designed with: